-UT Fiscal policy allows 9-month faculty to earn up to $33 \frac{1}{3}\%$ of their salary as additional pay during the summer.
-When all summer pay - including teaching and effort on sponsored projects - is combined, the total cannot exceed 33 \frac{1}{3}\% of the faculty member's academic-year salary.
-Take a faculty member's summer teaching plans into account when determining how much time to budget for sponsored activity to ensure the budget doesn't exceed the $33 \frac{1}{3}\%$ summer pay maximum.
+UT Fiscal policy allows 9-month faculty to earn up to 33.33% of their salary as additional pay during the summer.
+When all summer pay - including teaching and effort on sponsored projects - is combined, the total cannot exceed 33.33% of the faculty member's academic-year salary.
+Take your summer teaching plans into account when determining how much time to budget for sponsored activity to ensure the budget does not exceed the 33.33% summer pay maximum.